 We ask that you please label all clothing, and any other personal items, with your child's first and last name to help us make sure missing items find their way home.
-Unlabeled lost and found items are kept at-the front desk.
-These items will be donated at the end of the school year to a local charity if unclaimed.
+Unlabeled lost and found items are kept in the family room.